 The Drosophila posterior midgut is closely analogous to the mammalian small intestine; the midgut epithelium is maintained by frequent division of self-renewing intestinal stem cells (ISCs).
 This system has been extensively characterized in the context of general models of epithelial homeostasis.
 Developmental signals and signaling pathways, including signaling within the local microenvironment, have been characterized.

 Development of differentiated absorptive and secretory gut cell types requires Notch signaling; loss of Notch (N) function in the posterior midgut results in stem cell tumor formation.
-This system has been exploited by using targeted RNAi-effected loss of N expression in the ISCs to investigate triggers for and downstream effectors of stem cell tumorigenesis.
-See Singh et al., 2019 (FBrf0243415), for a recent review and summary.
+See the human disease model report 'cancer, intestinal stem cell, NOTCH-related' (FBhh0001354).

 Drosophila adult stem cells have been found to be resistant to radiation- or chemical-induced apoptosis, thus providing a means to investigate mechanisms of resistance of stem cell tumors to various anticancer therapies.